 Hypothyroidism occurs when your body doesn’t produce enough thyroid hormones.
-The thyroid is a small, butterfly-shaped gland that sits at the front of your neck.
-It releases hormones to help your body regulate and use energy.
+The thyroid is a small, butterfly-shaped gland that sits in front of your windpipe.
+It releases hormones that help your body regulate and use energy.

-Your thyroid is responsible for providing energy to nearly every organ in your body.
-It controls functions like how your heart beats and how your digestive system works.
+Thyroid hormones help control functions including how your heart beats and how your digestive system works.
 Without the right amount of thyroid hormones, your body’s natural functions begin to slow down.

-Also called underactive thyroid, hypothyroidism affects women more frequently than men.
-It commonly affects people over the age of 60, but can begin at any age.
+Also called underactive thyroid, hypothyroidism usually affects people over the age of 60 and is more common in women than men.
 It may be discovered through a routine blood test or after symptoms begin.

-The signs and symptoms of hypothyroidism vary from person to person.
+The effects of hypothyroidism on the body often vary among different people and may be difficult to identify.
 The severity of the condition also affects which signs and symptoms appear and when.
-The symptoms are also sometimes difficult to identify.

 - feeling cold

 - decreased sweating